ccheptea/auto-value-node/README.md

 An extension for Google's [AutoValue](https://github.com/google/auto/tree/master/value) that:

-* Eliminates null checks when accessing object fields;
+* Eliminates null checks when accessing AutoValue object fields;
 * Prevents ``NullPointerException``'s;
-* Increases code readability and maintainability;
+* Increases code readability and maintainability (less if-else blocks);
+* Easier to read and understand than Java 8 Optionals
 * Works great with Lambdas;

 ## Use case